Spartacus348/CTYIsland/CTYIsland/ReadMe.txt

      CTYIsland was a text-based game dreamed up by a friend of mine over the summer before my junior year of high school, and I attempted to make it into a 2D RPG as a final project for my AP Computer Science course.
 I used the AP course's Gridworld program as my base, and modified it as I needed.
-The most recent version is CTYIsland 3, which will run if you compile it.
+The most recent version is CTYIsland_All_One_World_3, which will work if you Run it.
+The player character is just to the east of the volcano, near the north.

      Like I said, you are free to look through my files as you want, though they will become more organized as Thursday goes on.